aaronland/go-ucd-username/README.md

 make bin
 ```

 All of the dependencies are included in the [vendor](vendor) directory.
-If you don't have `make` installed you can get started by executin the relevant commands in the [Makefile](Makefile).
+If you don't have `make` installed you can get started by executing the relevant commands in the [Makefile](Makefile).

 ## Usage